crystal-lang/crystal-book/installation/on_mac_osx_using_homebrew.md

 ld: library not found for -lssl (this usually means you need to install the development package for libssl)
 ```

-you may need to install OpenSSL and link pkg-config to OpenSSL
+you may need to install OpenSSL and link pkg-config to OpenSSL:

 ```
 brew install openssl